guyroutledge/atozcss/_drafts/2016-05-11-keyframe-animations-with-sass.md

 a fluid motion, the animation runs with a stop-start motion.

-An example of this could be used when designing a CSS clock where the second hand ticks round from 0 to 60 minutes.
+An example of this could be used when designing a CSS clock where the second hand ticks round from 0 to 60 seconds.

 {% highlight css %}
 @keyframes tick {